Sunderland’s stunning 38,000+ attendances compared with the biggest crowds in the country

 Attendances at the Stadium of Light this season rank among the very biggest in the country.

-The Black Cats have suffered back-to-back defeats away from the Stadium of Light, slightly denting their play-off ambitions.
+43,064 watched on as Sunderland made their return to Wearside on Saturday, although the majority of those left the Stadium of Light very disappointed on Saturday afternoon.

-However, they return to Wearside this weekend to face Alex Neil’s Stoke City in what will be the first time they have come up against their former manager since he switched the Stadium of Light for the Bet 365 Stadium back in August.
+Strikes from Josh Laurent, Tyrese Campbell and Dwight Gayle meant Tony Mowbray’s side were handed their third defeat in as many games as they see their hopes of a play-off place fade.

-If Sunderland are to make good on their play-off promise, then they will hope to make the Stadium of Light a fortress between now and the end of the season.
+If Sunderland are to make good on their early season play-off promise, then they will hope to make the Stadium of Light a fortress between now and the end of the season.

 Here, using data provided by Transfermarkt, we take a look at the top league attendances in England so far this season to see where Sunderland rank.